cgroce2/frontend-nanodegree-mobile-portfolio/README.md

 To achieve this I performed the following optimizations / changes:

-Primary optimizations included changes to main.js to remove unnecessary work from 'for' loops Wrote a new function determineNewWidth(size) to do a much simpler width calculation when resizing pizzas.
-Used a smaller/optimized version of pizzeria.jpg
+Primary optimizations included changes to main.js to remove unnecessary work from 'for' loops, wrote a new function determineNewWidth(size) to do a much simpler width calculation when resizing pizzas, used a smaller/optimized version of pizzeria.jpg, optimized image sizes, used uncss to remove any unnecessary CSS selectors.
-Optimized image sizes
-Used uncss to remove any unnecessary CSS selectors (bootstrap-grid)

 Additionally, I used Grunt to more easily make optimizations.

-grunt-imageoptim --> optimized images grunt-uncss --> remove unnecessary CSS grunt-contrib-uglify --> Minify Javascript grunt-contrib-cssmin --> Minify CSS
-Inlined a minified version of the critical CSS grunt-inline --> automate inlining of CSS
+grunt-imageoptim --> optimized images, grunt-uncss --> remove unnecessary CSS, grunt-contrib-uglify --> Minify Javascript, grunt-contrib-cssmin --> Minify CSS, Inlined a minified version of the critical CSS, grunt-inline --> automate inlining of CSS

 I also added a src/ folder to contain pre-minified files